tjforeman/webdb-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+RDBMS which is a relational database managment system that holds and store the information we need.
+SQL is the language we use to communicate with it, in order to get the information we want in the form we want.

 1. Why do tables need a `primary key`?

+so that each item in the table can have an ID.
+Or a way of being identified in a unique manner

 1. What is the name given to a table column that references the primary key on another table.

+The name of the column that references the primary key on another table is the Foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.

+We need to have a table set up with foreign keys that link to the other two tables.

 ## Project Set Up